Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 The flexibility that CPUs have comes at the cost of speed.
 Following a list of instructions takes time, as the CPU needs to read the next instruction, activate the part of the chip that does that, and then actually execute it.
 This is called the [<em>Fetch-Decode-Execute</em>](https://en.wikipedia.org/wiki/Instruction_cycle) cycle: the CPU fetches the next instruction, decodes it, and then executes it.

-The F-D-E cycle is less than ideal for applications where no decision making is needed and maximum speed is required.
-What if we're willing to trade all the flexibility for maximum speed?
-The scenario we are talking about is high-performance applications like digital signal processing, where the computation is already known and we can't afford to waste time fetching and decoding instructions.
+The F-D-E cycle is less than ideal for applications where the computation to be performed is 'already known' and maximum speed is required.
+Think of high-performance applications like <span tt="dsp_example">digital signal processing</span>, where we can't waste time fetching and decoding instructions.
+What we need in those cases, is to trade all the flexibility for all the speed.

 We can achieve this with an <strong>ASIC</strong>.